Blaine Bertsch is a Co-Founder of Dryrun, where he oversees business operations and product design.

 Knowing what obstacles are approaching well in advance will help mitigate this issue.

-How has the way businesses manage cash flow evolved since you started you started your career?
+How has the way businesses manage cash flow evolved since you started your career?

 Businesses often managed their cash flow in one of two ways: primarily a spreadsheet, and sometimes operating just “by the seat-of-their-pants.”
 Prior to cloud tools that could be connected offering a complete view, there were few options for managing cash flow efficiently.